 Microscopic polyangiitis should be suspected in patients who have unexplained combinations of fever, weight loss, arthralgias, abdominal pain, alveolar hemorrhage, new-onset nephritic syndrome, new-onset multiple mononeuropathy, or polyneuropathy.
 Laboratory tests and sometimes x-rays are done, but the diagnosis is usually confirmed by biopsy.

-Tests include CBC, ESR, C-reactive protein, urinalysis, serum creatinine, and tests for ANCA.
-ESR, C-reactive protein levels, and WBC and platelet counts are elevated, reflecting systemic inflammation.
+Tests include complete blood count , erythrocyte sedimentation rate (ESR), C-reactive protein, urinalysis, serum creatinine, and tests for antineutrophil cytoplasmic antibodies (ANCA).
+ESR, C-reactive protein levels, and white blood cell and platelet counts are elevated, reflecting systemic inflammation.
 Anemia of chronic disease is common.
-An acute drop in Hct suggests alveolar hemorrhage or hemorrhage in the GI tract.
+An acute drop in hematocrit suggests alveolar hemorrhage or hemorrhage in the gastrointestinal tract.
 Urinalysis (to check for hematuria, proteinuria, and cellular casts) should be done, and serum creatinine should be measured periodically to check for renal involvement.

 Immunofluorescence staining can detect ANCA; this test is followed by an enzyme-linked immunosorbent assay (ELISA) to check for specific antibodies.
 At least 60% of patients are ANCA-positive, usually perinuclear ANCA (p-ANCA) with antibodies against myeloperoxidase.